kumarlabgit/ESL-PSC/docs/commands/site-counter.md

 ## Output

-Writes site-level results to the CSV path given by `--output_path`.
+Writes site-level results to the CSV file given by `--output_path`.